About Us

 Founder and Editor-in-Chief

 Dr. Rita Kalyani is a Professor of Medicine at Johns Hopkins University School of Medicine in the Division of Endocrinology, Diabetes & Metabolism.
 She is an active clinician and sees patients in the Johns Hopkins Comprehensive Diabetes Center.
 Dr. Kalyani’s research focuses on diabetes and its complications, particularly in high-risk populations.
 She is a past Chair of the American Diabetes Association’s Professional Practice Committee, responsible for the annual clinical guidelines position statement ADA Standards of Medical Care in Diabetes.
-She is also a voting member of the Endocrinologic and Metabolic Drugs Advisory Committee for the U.S. Food and Drug Administration.
+She is a past member of the Endocrinologic and Metabolic Drugs Advisory Committee for the U.S. Food and Drug Administration.
 Dr. Kalyani is the co-founder and Editor-in-Chief of the Johns Hopkins Diabetes POC-IT Guide for health care professionals.
 She is coauthor of two books for patients and their families, Diabetes Head to Toe: Everything You Need to Know About Diagnosis, Treatment, and Living With Diabetes (2018) and also Winning With Diabetes: Inspiring Stories from Athletes to Help You Thrive (2023), both published by Johns Hopkins University Press.
 She was named one of Maryland’s Top 100 Women for 2017 and recipient of the Endocrine Society’s Laureate Award for Outstanding Public Service in 2022.
 Dr. Kalyani currently serves as President-elect of the American Diabetes Association for Medicine & Science (2024).

 Why a Diabetes-focused Website?